Airdate: May 20, 2012

 - British Teeth: Everyone.

-- Friendly Enemy: Unlike Peter and the Giant Chicken, Neville's fights with The Giant Pheasant are nowhere near as destructive (obviously), and they even congratulate each other after it's over.
+- Friendly Enemy: Unlike Peter and the Giant Chicken, Neville's fights with The Giant Pheasant are nowhere near as destructive (obviously), and they even exchange pleasantries with each other after it's over.

 - Odd Name Out: The British versions of the Griffins each have different names, but the British version of Meg is just "British Meg."